Frunza/working-with-your-own-public-terraform-module/README.md

 docker-compose --version
 ```

 You also need a module to publish.
-If you do not know how to create a `Terraform` module reffer to this [tutorial](https://github.com/Frunza/create-terraform-module).
+If you do not know how to create a `Terraform` module refer to this [tutorial](https://github.com/Frunza/create-terraform-module).

 ## Publishing